David-Tam/ML-Project-Enefit/README.md

 # ML-Project-Enefit
 This is a machine learning project (and a kaggle competition) that aims to build an energy prediction model; for reducing the imbalance costs due to the increasing number of prosumers.
+The gradient-boosting frameworks XGBoost and LightGBM are used to perform the regression task.

 The detail description can be found in: https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers